mongodb/docs-code-examples/generated-usage-examples/go/atlas-sdk-go/project-copy/README.md

 - Authenticate with service accounts
 - Return cluster and database metrics
 - Download logs for a specific host
+- Pull and parse line-item-level billing data
 - Return all linked organizations from a specific billing organization
+- Get historical invoices for an organization
 - Programmatically manage Atlas resources

 As the Architecture Center documentation evolves, this repository will be updated with new examples